Cherbourg, Queensland: History

 Wakka Wakka (Waka Waka, Wocca Wocca, Wakawaka) is an Australian Aboriginal language spoken in the Burnett River catchment.
 The Wakka Wakka language region includes the landscape within the local government boundaries of the North and South Burnett Regional Council, particularly the towns of Cherbourg, Murgon, Kingaroy, Gayndah, Eidsvold and Mundubbera.

 The town was founded as a settlement for Aboriginal people, known as an Aboriginal reserve, under a policy of segregation being pursued by the Government of Queensland under the Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 In 1900, the Salvation Army negotiated for the establishment of the Barambah Aboriginal Settlement, which was gazetted over 7000 acre on 23 February 1901.
 It was sponsored by the Ipswich Aboriginal Protection Society.

-The mission took its name from the original 1840s pastoral run, "Barambah", which was taken up as a grazing run in 1843 by J.S.
-Ferriter and Edmund Uhr.

 It was known as Barambah Aboriginal Settlement from c.1904 to 1932 and then Cherbourg Aboriginal Settlement until 1986.
 Other names include Barambah Aboriginal Mission, Barambah Aboriginal Reserve, Barambah Mission Reserve and Barambah Mission Station.

 The district was renamed Cherbourg on 8 December 1931 to avoid confusion with the mail deliveries to the Barambah pastoral station.
 The name Cherbourg derives from the parish name, which takes its name from the original 1840s pastoral run name, which is believed to be a corruption of Chirbury, a town in Shropshire, England, the birthplace of pastoralist Richard Jones who leased the pastoral run in the 1850s.

 It was initially populated with a few local Aboriginal people, but others from the Esk region and further afield were soon sent to the reserve.
 Many were forcibly removed from their land and "settled" at Barambah.
 People from 109 different areas were mixed together and they were not allowed to speak their own languages.
 The effect of mixing these different groups of people together and forcing them to learn to speak a foreign language (English) has been an almost total loss of their cultural heritage.
 Many of the languages are considered to be extinct, surviving only in notes and recordings stored at the University of Queensland.
 The settlement housed a reformatory school and training farm, a home training centre for girls, a hospital, dormitories in which the women and children lived, and churches of various denominations.
 Training was provided in a variety of agricultural, industrial and domestic fields.
 People were hired out as cheap labour and at one stage they were not allowed to leave the reserve.
 In fact, until the referendum in 1967, the Indigenous people at Cherbourg were not even counted in the census.